Generate pseudonoise sequence

 Specify how the block defines maximum output size for a signal.

-Period of each element of the output signal.
+The time between each sample of a column of the output signal.

 When selected, you can specify an input signal that resets the internal shift registers to the original values of the Initial states parameter.